 If you have questions about your Email/Personal Computer account or about OWL, please contact the WTS Helpdesk.

-For a current listing of scheduled Distance Courses in the Session in which you are interested in enrolling, refer to the appropriate Course Timetable in the Timetables of Scheduled Classes tab.
+For a current listing of scheduled Distance Courses in the Session in which you are interested in enrolling, refer to the appropriate Academic Timetable.
 Filter by Course Delivery type to see a complete listing of online courses offered.

 Note: Students may not take more than 2.5 online credits during the Spring/Summer Session and 3.0 credits during the Fall/Winter Session.
 Students wishing to take more courses by distance must contact their home faculty Academic Counselling Office to request special permission (which could potentially be denied).

 Courses Cancelled Due to Low Enrolment